 12. Hady (Animal Sacrifice) & Eid al-Adha

 To commemorate the narrative of Ibrahim and Ismael, animal sacrifices take place after the stoning of the Devil in Makkah.
-This period also marks the beginning of the four-day holiday of Eid al-Adha, during which Muslims all around the world perform the ritual of Qurbani.
+This period also marks the beginning of the three-day holiday of Eid al-Adha, during which Muslims all around the world perform the ritual of Qurbani.

 13. Shaving of the Head